MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-autodesk-revit-content.md

 |Graphics Comparison|	205.31|	100.58	|83.22|	78.82|
 |Graphics Expanded|2,824.53|	1,259.49|	921.05|	1,000.70|

-The following table shows the relative speed increases, for all test sets, as the number of vCPUS increases.
+The following table shows the relative speed increases as the number of vCPUS increases.
 The elapsed time for 1/6th GPU is used as a baseline.

 |RFO Benchmark test name|6 vCPUs (1/6th GPU)|18 vCPUs (1/2 GPU)|36 vCPUs (1 GPU)|	72 vCPUs (2 GPUs)|
 |-|-|-|-|-|